frida/frida-ci/images/worker-ubuntu-20.04-arm/README.md

 # frida-docker

-This docker image is based on Ubuntu 20.04 x86_64.
-Within this docker container, an ARM based target image is constructed consisting of a kernel, initrd and rootfs.
+This Docker image is based on Ubuntu 20.04 x86_64.
+Within this Docker container, an ARM based target image is constructed consisting of a kernel, initrd and rootfs.
 This is later launched within `qemu-system-aarch64` to provide our target.
 Note that this target is based on a 64-bit kernel running 32-bit apps.
 Ubuntu 20.04 has dropped a 32bit ARM distribution and it is expected that many other distributions may do also.
-However, it is not uncommon for legacy apps to be more complex to port and hence AARCH64 architecture has strong support for running AARCH32 apps in user-space.
+However, it is not uncommon for legacy apps to be more complex to port and hence AArch64 architecture has strong support for running AArch32 apps in user-space.

 Henceforth, the ARM based environment used to run the test will be referred to as the `target`.
-The docker environment in which this is all constructed will be referred to as the `container` and lastly the operating system on which the `docker` commands are run will be referred to as the `host`.
+The Docker environment in which this is all constructed will be referred to as the `container` and lastly the operating system on which the `docker` commands are run will be referred to as the `host`.

 ## Building

 To build the image, run `./build.sh`.
-Note that this may take up to an hour, even on a modestly equiped workstation.
+Note that this may take up to an hour, even on a modestly equipped workstation.

 ## QEMU User